Kwame Kilpatrick: Michigan state representative

-Mayor of Detroit
+In 2001, Kilpatrick used his influence while in the Michigan legislature to direct state grant money to two organizations that were vague on their project description.
+The groups were run by friends of Kilpatrick and both agreed to subcontract work to U.N.I.T.E., a company owned by Kilpatrick's wife Carlita.
+Carlita was the firm's only employee, and the firm received $175,000 from the organizations.
+Detroit 3D was one of the groups and the State canceled its second and final installment of $250,000 because 3D refused to divulge details on how the funds were being spent.

-First term
+First mayoral term (2002–2006)

-In 2001, Kilpatrick became the youngest mayor of Detroit when elected at age 31.
+On New Year’s Day 2002, Kilpatrick was sworn-in as the youngest mayor of Detroit when he took office at age 31.

 During his first term, Kilpatrick was criticized for using city funds to lease a Lincoln Navigator for use by his family and using his city-issued credit card to charge thousands of dollars' worth of spa massages, extravagant dining, and expensive wines.
 Kilpatrick paid back $9,000 of the $210,000 credit card charges.
 Meanwhile, Kilpatrick closed the century-old Belle Isle Zoo and Belle Isle Aquarium because of the city's budget problems.
 The City Council overrode his funding veto for the zoo and gave it a budget of $700,000.

 In 2005, Time magazine named Kilpatrick as one of the worst mayors in America.

 Special administratorship

 Since the 1970s, a federal judge had made the mayor of Detroit the special administrator of the Detroit Water Department because of severe pollution issues.
 When serious questions about water department contracts came to light in late 2005, Judge Feikens ended Kilpatrick's special administratorship in his capacity as mayor.
 In January 2006, The Detroit News reported that, "Kilpatrick used his special administrator authority to bypass the water board and City Council on three controversial contracts."
 These included a $131 million radio system for the city's police and fire departments, as well as a no-bid PR contract to a close personal aide.
-But Judge Feikens praised the mayor's work as steward of the department, referring questions on the contracts to the special master in charge of that investigation.
+But Judge Feikens praised Kilpatrick's work as steward of the department, referring questions on the contracts to the special master in charge of that investigation.